Thank you for your patience while this page is undergoing maintenance.

 Director

-Bowman is the Mary Louise Petersen Chair in Higher Education, professor of higher education and student affairs, and senior research fellow in the Public Policy Center at the University of Iowa.
-He received a Ph.D. in psychology and education as well as two master’s degrees in education from the University of Michigan; he also graduated summa cum laude with a B.A. in psychology from the University of California, Los Angeles.
-His research uses a social psychological lens to explore key topics in higher education, including student success, diversity and equity, admissions, rankings, and quantitative research methodology.
-This work has appeared in 100 peer-reviewed journal articles in outlets such as Review of Educational Research, Educational Researcher, Sociology of Education, Social Psychological and Personality Science, and Science Advances.
-His scholarly publications have been cited over 10,000 times (per Google Scholar).
+Bowman is the Mary Louise Petersen Chair in Higher Education, Professor of Higher Education and Student Affairs, and Researcher Affiliate in the Center for Social Science Innovation at the University of Iowa.
+He received a Ph.D. in Psychology and Education as well as two master’s degrees in Education from the University of Michigan; he also graduated summa cum laude with a B.A. in Psychology from UCLA.
+His research uses a social psychological perspective to explore key topics in higher education, including student success, diversity and equity, admissions, rankings, and quantitative research methodology.
+This work has appeared in over 125 journal articles in outlets such as Review of Educational Research, American Educational Research Journal, Sociology of Education, Social Psychological and Personality Science, and Science Advances.
+His scholarly publications have been cited over 14,000 times.
+He is also an AERA Fellow and former editor-in-chief of Educational Researcher.

 Emeritus Director

-Pascarella is Professor Emeritus and the former Mary Louise Petersen Endowed Chair in Higher Education at the University of Iowa.
+Pascarella (1944-2024) is a Professor Emeritus and the former Mary Louise Petersen Endowed Chair in Higher Education at the University of Iowa.
 His research focuses on the impact of college on students, and he is co-author of the 1991 and 2005 books: How College Affects Students (Vols.
 1 and 2).
 He has received the research awards of such national organizations as the Association for Institutional Research, American Educational Research Association (Division-J), Association for the Study of Higher Education, American College Personnel Association, National Association of Student Personnel Administrators, and Council of Independent Colleges.
 In 1990, he served as president of the Association for the Study of Higher Education and received that association’s Howard R. Bowen Distinguished Career Award in 2003.
-His recent publications in affiliation with the work of CRUE appear in such outlets as Journal of Higher Education, Research in Higher Education, Higher Education, and Journal of College Student Development.
+His most recent publications appear in such outlets as Journal of Higher Education, Research in Higher Education, Higher Education, and Journal of College Student Development.

 Faculty Affiliates